wintercms/docs/backend/forms.md

 `maxFilesize` | file size in Mb that are accepted by the uploader, optional.
 Default: from "upload_max_filesize" param value `useCaption` | allows a title and description to be set for the file.
 Default: true `prompt` | text to display for the upload button, applies to files only, optional.
-`thumbOptions` | options to pass to the thumbnail generating method for the file `attachOnUpload` | Automatically attaches the uploaded file on upload if the parent record exists instead of using deferred binding to attach on save of the parent record.
+`thumbOptions` | options to pass to the thumbnail generating method for the file.
+See [Image Resizing](../services/image-resizing#available-parameters)
+`attachOnUpload` | Automatically attaches the uploaded file on upload if the parent record exists instead of using deferred binding to attach on save of the parent record.
 Defaults to false.

 > **NOTE:** Unlike the [Media Finder FormWidget](#media-finder), the File Upload FormWidget uses [database file attachments](../database/attachments); so the field name must match a valid `attachOne` or `attachMany` relationship on the Model associated with the Form. **IMPORTANT:** Having a database column with the name used by this field type (i.e. a database column with the name of an existing `attachOne` or `attachMany` relationship) **will** cause this FormWidget to break.
 Use database columns with the Media Finder FormWidget and file attachment relationships with the File Upload FormWidget.